-In this section, we formally define the problem setting and learning objective of noisy model learning (NML).
+In this section, we formally define the problem setting and learning objective of noisy model transfer learning (NML).
 We assume that a foundation model $f_{\phi}$ with learnable parameters $\phi$ is pre-trained using a proxy objective/algorithm $\mathcal{A}_{\mathrm{up}}$ on a large-scale but noisy dataset $\hat{\mathcal{D}}_{up}$.
 After pre-training, we assume that the foundation model cannot be fully accessible and we can only perform black-box or parameter-efficient tuning $\mathcal{A}_{\mathrm{down}}$ with learnable modules $g_\theta$ on downstream tasks with dataset $\mathcal{D}_{\mathrm{down}}$.
 Note that $g_\theta$ can be of many forms, such as a linear classifier in black-box tuning or the light-weight modules on LoRA in parameter-efficient tuning. \begin{definition} NML aims to understand and model the relationship between the noise in the pre-training data $\hat{\mathcal{D}}_{up}$, which is learned by the foundation model $f_{\phi}$, and the downstream performance by tuning this foundation:

 where $\mathcal{M}$ denotes the foundation model architecture.
-NML also includes the mitigation of the detrimental effects of pre-training noise on downstream performance with $\mathcal{A}_{\mathrm{down}}$. \end{definition} NML differs from noisy label learning (NLL), not only in that NML focuses on the pre-training noisy datasets $\hat{\mathcal{D}}_{up}$ whereas NML focuses on downstream noisy datasets $\hat{\mathcal{D}}_{\mathrm{down}}$, but also we assume $f_{\phi}$ is (partially) black-box for us at the downstream tasks.
+NML also includes the mitigation of the detrimental effects of pre-training noise on downstream performance with $\mathcal{A}_{\mathrm{down}}$. \end{definition}

+In this work, 'understand' refers to empirically and theoretically analyzing how pre-training noise influences the feature space, learned representations, and generalization performance on pre-training and downstream tasks.
+This involves techniques such as feature space analysis (e.g., singular value spectrum analysis in Section 5) and performance evaluations under varying noise conditions.
+'Model' refers to developing formal approaches or algorithms (e.g., the proposed NMTune method in Section 6) that address and mitigate the impact of pre-training noise during downstream adaptation.
+NML differs from noisy label learning (NLL), not only in that NML focuses on the pre-training noisy datasets $\hat{\mathcal{D}}_{up}$ whereas NML focuses on downstream noisy datasets $\hat{\mathcal{D}}_{\mathrm{down}}$, but also we assume $f_{\phi}$ is (partially) black-box for us at the downstream tasks.
 Thus, it is challenging to understand and mitigate the pre-training noise on downstream tasks.